Global Repulse: Paul W Conway’s Political Manifesto

 We need a politics of Justice.
 To hell with the politics of “What’s in it for me?”
 To hell with the politics of “I’m all right, Jack.”
 To hell with the politics of trickle-down economics, which aren’t economic and don’t trickle.
 To hell with the politics of unequal opportunity.
 To hell with the politics of the gated community and the enclave.
 We are wealthy beyond any historical or sustainable dream of avarice.
 We can afford to be generous, we can afford to be just, we can afford to believe we are all in the same boat.
 As, of course, we are.

 We need a politics of Balance.
 To hell with the politics of the single mind.
-Some wise soul said that the truth does not lie at one extreme or the other, nor half-way in between, but at both extremes.The art of politics, properly practised, is the art of mutual accommodation, difficult as that may be.
+Charles Simeon said years ago that the truth does not lie at one extreme or the other, nor half-way in between, but at both extremes.The art of politics, properly practised, is the art of mutual accommodation, difficult as that may be.
 The task is endless and evolving.
 Compromise (the half-way measure) need be only temporary.
 If we learn to embrace Balance as a political and economic ideal then we are on the road to political sanity.

 We need a politics of Negotiation.
 To hell with the politics of zero-sum: what you win, I lose, so let’s fight.
 When we make the effort to understand each other, when we make the effort to reconcile our differing points of view, when we make the effort to come to agreement, then we all win.
 So what if we thus enter into a perpetual state of negotiation, in which nothing is ever finally resolved?
 That is a corollary of the human world we have created, to our great credit and benefit.
 We might as well get used to it, and create for ourselves politics that match.